 When I first started out in the HR sector, I was made aware of the historic ‘battle’ of HR Vs Finance, but at the time, I couldn’t really appreciate what that meant in real terms.
 With more experience, I now see how and why this friction exists.

-It is perhaps each sectors desire to keep themselves distinctly different and unattached to the other that has perpetuated issues historically.
-There is also perhaps something to be said for how each ‘profession’ is perceived by others.
+Perhaps each sector’s desire to keep itself distinctly different and unattached to the other has perpetuated issues historically.
+There is also perhaps something to be said about how each ‘profession’ is perceived by others.

 Only a few weeks ago, I came across research conducted by Reed HR which found that a quarter of UK HR professionals do not feel included in strategic business decisions.
-I have no doubt that this is in part due to the perception of HR professionals as ‘administrative’, ‘not commercially aware’ and ‘lacking the broad knowledge of business to be strategic’.
-These are phrases I have heard when discussing this representation issue with others in business.
+I do not doubt that this is partly due to the perception of HR professionals as ‘administrative’, ‘not commercially aware’, and ‘lacking the broad knowledge of business to be strategic’.
+I have heard these phrases when discussing this representation issue with others in the business.

-It is definitely true that Finance has always had a seat at the table when it comes to board representations because they are seen as the key keepers to essential knowledge – and there is a positive assumption about their commercial awareness.
+It is true that Finance has always had a seat at the table when it comes to board representations because they are seen as the critical keepers of essential knowledge – and there is a positive assumption about their commercial awareness.

 However, this divide does now appear to be changing as people are realising the importance of HR – particularly as people are increasingly being viewed as the most valuable asset and resource any business can have.

-Writing this post has recently become more relevant to my organisation, Natural HR, as customer demand prompted to the development of integrated payroll functionality within our HR software – a story reported on by national business publication, Business Leader and local B2B publications, The Business Desk and Midland’s Business News.
-We did this having noticed a shift in where payroll sits in terms of responsibility.
+Writing this post has recently become more relevant to my organisation, Natural HR, as customer demand prompted the development of integrated payroll functionality within our HR software – a story reported on by national business publication, Business Leader, and local B2B publications, The Business Desk and Midland’s Business News.
+We did this, noticing a shift in where payroll sits regarding responsibility.

-Increasingly HR is becoming responsible for managing payroll rather than Finance and ensuring details are not only accurately provided when an employee joins but accurately maintained when circumstances shift during their time as an employee.
+Increasingly HR is becoming responsible for managing payroll rather than Finance and ensuring details are accurately provided when an employee joins and accurately maintained when circumstances shift during their time as an employee.
 Many organisations face the challenge of running these two systems in isolation, which causes risk and complexity.
-At its worst, this can result in employees being paid the wrong salaries into the wrong bank accounts or even businesses continuing to pay employees once they have left the business.
+At its worst, this can result in employees being paid the wrong salaries into the wrong bank accounts or businesses continuing to pay employees once they have left the business.

-Fundamentally, the most successful organisations will have representation from all professional sectors of the business at board level.
-Diversity in experience and expertise is as important as diversity in gender, ethnicity and age.
-Equally, enabling more HR leaders and managers to be part of those high-level conversations will mean more HR professionals see this as a viable route for progression and therefore will seek out further opportunities to be broadly informed about all areas of business.
+Fundamentally, the most successful organisations will have representation from all professional sectors of the business at the board level.
+Diversity in experience and expertise is as important as gender, ethnicity, and age.
+Equally, enabling more HR leaders and managers to be part of those high-level conversations will mean more HR professionals see this as a viable route for progression and, therefore, will seek further opportunities to be broadly informed about all business areas.